to-ie/oh-no-it-s-raining/readme.md

 # About
 This is a project triggered from the completion of the Flask Mega Tutorial by Miguel Grinberg.

-The project is simple: a web-app that users can use to get inspiration on what to do on a rainy day, in Dublin AND suggest activities.
+The project is simple: a web-app that users can use to get inspiration on what to do on a rainy day, in Dublin.
+Users can also suggest activities.

 The aim of the project is for me to test my new-learnt Flask skills.

+# Features
+- Authentication
+    - User registration
+    - User password reset
+    - User login
+    - User logout
+- Public
+    - 7-day weather forecast
+    - Display of the 5-latest activities posted
+- Members
+    - Lists of activities
+    - Filter through activities, by location
+    - Users can suggest activities
+    - User can edit and delete activities they have posted
+    - Users can edit their profile
+    - users can save and remove activities for later
+    - Users can see their 'save for later list'
+    - Users can see the activities they have posted
+- Administration
+    - User management: list users, edit users, delete users, make user admin
+    - activity management: list, edit, delete, moderate / publish all activities

 # Screenshots
 ![index page](app/static/index.jpg)